axieinfinity/festival/Modules for components.md

 # Expectations

-We should choose an approach that:
+We prefer approaches that:

-- Increase the discoverability of a component (e.g., what props are there and what are their options).
+- **Enhance discoverability:** easy to learn about props and their options right from the editor.
-- Increase the ease for a new engineer to understand the approach (i.e., it's not too far/strange from the outside world).
+- **Follow standards:** no adhoc hack, not too far from the outside world, and should allow tree-shaking methods to work.
-- Decrease naming conflicts when importing props with same name from several components (e.g., button's color and tag's color).
+- **Help with naming:** reduce manual works to address naming conflicts when importing props with same name from different components (e.g., button's color and tag's color).

 # Approaches